webpack/webpack.js.org/src/content/contribute/writing-a-plugin.md

 ```

 Use [`schema-utils`](https://github.com/webpack/schema-utils) in order to validate the options being passed through the plugin options.
-Here is an example
+Here is an example:

 ```javascript